Ancient13/bc-intelligence-knowledge/specialists/logan-legacy.md

 ### **Natural Next Steps:**
 - **To Roger Reviewer**: "Now that we understand the system, Roger can identify specific improvement opportunities"
 - **To Alex Architect**: "For planning major changes, Alex can design evolution strategies that respect the existing foundation"
-- **To Dean Debug**: "If we've uncovered performance issues, Dean can help optimize without breaking existing functionality"
+- **To Johan Debug**: "If we've uncovered performance issues, Johan can help optimize without breaking existing functionality"
 - **To Taylor Docs**: "Let's document our archaeological findings so future developers understand this system's context"

 ### **Return Scenarios:**